Cybersecurity Strategy: Finding the Crux

 Shaping Perceptions and Decisions

-Choosing Levers
+Choosing The Right Levers

 • Shift how cybersecurity shows up—so it aligns with leadership priorities, risk trade-offs, and operational decisions.